LeMikaelF/proxy-generator/README.md

 ## TODO

-- [ ] Write to a file instead of stdout
 - [ ] Add tests
 - [ ] Test or disallow usage on interfaces
 - [ ] Proxy all methods, exported and unexported; client can use method.Name() to decide.